 - 57.1 Boards of Examiners, including those involving subjects from two or more of the Schools, are required to establish guidelines in advance on how the results of individual papers or units of assessment are to be aggregated, averaged or profiled to produce the overall final result.
 These guidelines are an integral part of the disclosure process and must be published to students within one month of the start of the programme. - 57.2 In line with the Postgraduate Degree Regulations, postgraduate taught programmes may include some courses at SCQF levels below 11.
 Where courses at SCQF level 9 or below are included in a programme, marks for these courses are disregarded for the purposes of calculating averages for the award of credit on aggregate, progression, award, and the award of Merit and Distinction. - 57.3 The average for the courses is derived by calculating the mean of marks of the individual courses, weighted by the number of credit points of each course.
-Courses where credit has been obtained by recognition of prior learning are

-- excluded from the average, except where the credit was awarded for the certificate or diploma associated with the masters degree. - 57.4 In general failed courses are not included in the student's transcript, but any failed course for which the student has been awarded credits on aggregate must be shown in the transcript as a fail but with credit on aggregate.
-Exam Boards must make this distinction clear when reporting course marks. - 57.5 The Board of Examiners should take account of any relevant special circumstances and of the student's general academic record, when determining the award of a degree.
+Courses where credit has been obtained by recognition of prior learning are excluded from the average, except where the credit was awarded for the certificate or diploma associated with the masters degree. - 57.4 In general failed courses are not included in the student's transcript, but any failed course for which the student has been awarded credits on aggregate must be shown in the transcript as a fail but with credit on aggregate.
+Exam Boards must make this distinction clear when reporting course marks. - 57.5 The Board of Examiners should take account of any relevant exceptional circumstances and of the student's general academic record, when determining the award of a degree.
 However, it is not within the power of a Board of Examiners to recommend the award of a degree without substantial evidence of attainment to at least the lowest level required for the award of that qualification.
-Boards of Examiners may not be generous in cases of failure other than within the limits already set out in these regulations. - 57.6 The Postgraduate Degree Regulations permit a General Postgraduate Certificate or General Postgraduate Diploma to be attained by students who do not fulfil the requirements for a specific Certificate or Diploma award but who have attained the required volume and level of credits. - 57.7 PASS marks are defined in the "PASS" section (A1 to PS) of "Recording of Course Assessment Results within EUCLID" www.studentsystems.ed.ac.uk/Staff/FAQ/Assessment_Results.html
+Boards of Examiners may not be generous in cases of failure other than within the limits already set out in these regulations. - 57.6 The Postgraduate Degree Regulations permit a General Postgraduate Certificate or General Postgraduate Diploma to be attained by students who do not fulfil the requirements for a specific Certificate or Diploma award but who have attained the required volume and level of credits. - 57.7 PASS marks are defined in the "PASS" section (A1 to PS) of "Recording of Course Assessment Results within EUCLID" www.studentsystems.ed.ac.uk/Staff/FAQ/Assessment Results.html - 57.8 Boards of Examiners must publish in advance information about any courses which must be passed, and for which credit cannot be awarded on aggregate.